 Bangladesh is a country of cultural and ethnic diversity, with over 54 Indigenous Peoples speaking at least 35 languages, along with the majority Bengali population.
-According to the 2011 census, the country’s Indigenous population numbers approximately 1,586,141 which represents 1.8% of the total population.
-Indigenous Peoples in the country, however, claim that their population stands at some 5 million.
+According to the 2022 census, the country’s Indigenous population numbers approximately 1,650,159 or 1% of the total population.
+Indigenous Peoples in the country, however, claim that their population stands at some five million.
 The majority of the Indigenous population live in the plains districts of the country, and the rest in the Chittagong Hill Tracts (CHT).

 On 2 December 1997, the Chittagong Hill Tracts (CHT) Peace Accord was signed, giving hope for lasting peace and development for the Indigenous Peoples of the CHT.
 However, today, as we mark the 25th anniversary of the peace accord, Indigenous Peoples in the CHT in Bangladesh have experienced little to no peace or development.